Profile

 Professional memberships

 The professional positioning lies primarily in the anthropological and medico-anthropological field.
-This includes, in particular, links to the AGIB – Working Group for Identification from Images, the AGFAD – Working Group on Forensic Age Diagnostics of the German Society of Legal Medicine, and the DGGG – German Society of Gerontology and Geriatrics, Section I. The main points of reference are brought together below in the section “Verifiable reference points”.
+This includes, in particular, links to the AGIB – Working Group for Identification from Images, the AGFAD – Working Group on Forensic Age Diagnostics of the German Society of Legal Medicine, and the DGGG – German Society of Gerontology and Geriatrics, Section I. The main points of reference are brought together below in the section “Verifiable details”.

 Profile and qualifications · Fields of work